Irregular Periods in PCOS (Homeopathy Treatment) - Natural Cure That Works

 If your cycle is less than 21 days, you have more frequent instances of menstruation.
 This condition is called Polymenorrhea.
-Achieving pregnancy become difficult in such situation.
-It is not impossible to get pregnant.
-But it just gets difficult to achieve pregnancy in cases of polymenorrhea.
+Achieving pregnancy becomes difficult in such situation.
+It does not menat that it is not impossible to get pregnant.
+The possibility to get preganant exists in case of polymenorrhea.

 Polymenorrhea can occur naturally.
 It is an indication of possible presence of issues such as: